In this article:

 2. Buy out the other party

-If you or your spouse really wants to keep the home, either of you can buy out the other person.
+If you or your partner doesn't want to sell, either of you can buy out the other person.
 The buyout may be for more or less than half of the market value depending on each party’s income, financial contributions to the property, and the home’s earning potential.
 If you’re not interested in a back-and-forth debate, you can agree to settle for half of the home’s market value.

 Bear in mind that the person doing the buying out must have access to enough cash that isn’t subject to the rest of the divorce proceedings, and be able to afford the mortgage on a single income.
 In some cases, however, you can roll a buyout into a larger home refinancing.